 ** I shall not embrace feedback to replace my sidebar picture with a muppet.

 - Preheat the oven the 350 degrees, grease a small cake or loaf pan and set aside.

 - In a small microwave-safe bowl or stovetop, melt your nut butter.
-In a large mixing bowl, add the banana, nut butter and dark cocoa powder and mix very well.
+In a large mixing bowl, add the sweet potato, nut butter, and dark cocoa powder and mix very well.